 - inventions;

 - utility models;

 - industrial designs;

 - selection achievements;

 - integrated microcircuit topologies;

-- trade and service marks; and
+- trade and service marks;

-- names of places of origin of commodities.
+- appellations of origin; and

+- geographical indications.

 Once intellectual property has been registered, a right-holder is obliged to notify the federal department on intellectual property of any changes relating to the registration.
-Should the right-holder fail to register his property, he/she risks not being able to acquire and enforce his/her rights.
+Should the right-holder fail to register their property, they risk not being able to acquire and enforce their rights.